flywire/lo-p/docs/36-RowSets_DB_Context.md

 tabular data.
 This means that a row set can access different types of information include flat files, spreadsheets, and ODB files.

-!!! note "Topics"
-   Using RowSets;
-Using the Database
-Context; Copying Data
-From Base To Calc
-Example folders: "Base
-Tests" and "Utils"
 The JDBC RowSet is implemented in a different way from the sdb row set – JDBC supports several RowSet subclasses, including JdbcRowSet, CachedRowSet and WebRowSet, none of which are present in the Base API.
 Instead the different ways of